-Teмa 2.5.
+Тема 2.5.
 SENTENCING AND PUNISHMENT

 - 1. Why is the main object of Criminal Law to punish the wrong-doer? - 2.
 Why should the punishment fit the crime? - 3.
 What types of sentences may the courts pass? - 4.
 When is a person found guilty of a fairly small offence? - 5.
 What is meant under "suspended sentence"? - 6.
 What are the actions of the offender during the probation order? - 7.
-When does a person receive no punishment? - 8.
-What measures are taken by legislators and the English sen-tencing system towards young offenders?
+When does a person receive no punishment?

+8. What measures are taken by legislators and the English sen-tencing system towards young offenders?
-1. Thank you for the information, - Mandy said ... what to do next.

-not knowing

-not known

-not having known

-having not known

-2. ... by her appearance she looked like a person whose life was hard and full of sorrows.

-Judging

-Having judged

-Judged

-Being judged

-3. He opened the door, ... about possible consequences.

-being thought

-thought

-thinking

-having thought

-4. My spirit though ... was not broken.

-crushed

-crushing

-being crushed

-was crushed

-5. By this time ... to the atmosphere of the big city, he no longer felt a stranger.

-getting used

-having got used

-used

-got used

-6. We've got a great variety of products, which are in great demand.
-Here are some samples ... to our distributors last month.

-sent

-sending

-been sent

-sended

-- 7. Complete the sentences with the proper form of the Gerund. - 1.
-The suspect denies (having taken, having been taken) part in that robbery. - 2.
-The case needs (investigating, being investigated) as soon as possible.

-- 3. (Denying, having denied) the facts would worsen the situation for you. - 4.
-I don't insist on your (doing, having done) anything against your will. - 5.
-Everybody is sure of his (winning, having won) the case tomorrow. - 8.
-State the form and function of the Infinitive: - 1.
-The problem to be solved was of great international importance. - 2.
-He is said to have published a new article about the International Law. - 3.
-About 40 students were thrown into prison to be charged with various offences. - 4.
-To pass a just sentence the court examines all the circumstances of the crime. - 5.
-In the past few years many measures have been taken to improve the life in the country. - 9.
-Define the Infinitive.
-Translate the sentences. - 1.
-Probation has proved to be the most successful way of dealing with very young offenders. - 2.
-Traditionally, delinquency is considered to mean such offences as truancy, assault, theft, arson or vandalism, etc. - 3.
-The task facing the police in many areas is to stop criminals who murder for no apparent reason. - 4.
-Such crimes are very difficult to solve. - 5.
-At least twenty women are reported to have been found dead near the Seattle river. - 10.
-Choose the best alternative to complete the following sentence.
+Форма контроля/оценочное средство: Задача Вопросы/Задания: 1.
+Thank you for the information, - Mandy said ... what to do next. not knowing not known not having known having not known 2. ... by her appearance she looked like a person whose life was hard and full of sorrows.
+Judging Having judged Judged Being judged 3.
+He opened the door, ... about possible consequences. being thought thought thinking having thought 4.
+My spirit though ... was not broken. crushed crushing being crushed was crushed 5.
+By this time ... to the atmosphere of the big city, he no longer felt a stranger. getting used having got used used got used 6.
+We've got a great variety of products, which are in great demand.
+Here are some samples ... to our distributors last month. sent sending been sent sended 7.
+There are a lot of ways of ... it. having done doing to do being done 8.
+The manager objects to the work ... now. being done do having done doing 9.
+State the form and function of the Infinitive: 1.
+The problem to be solved was of great international importance.
+2. He is said to have published a new article about the International Law.
+3. About 40 students were thrown into prison to be charged with various offences.
+4. To pass a just sentence the court examines all the circumstances of the crime.
+5. In the past few years many measures have been taken to improve the life in the country.

+10. Define the Infinitive.
+Translate the sentences.

+1. Probation has proved to be the most successful way of dealing with very young offenders.

+2. Traditionally, delinquency is considered to mean such offences as truancy, assault, theft, arson or vandalism, etc.

+3. The task facing the police in many areas is to stop criminals who murder for no apparent reason.

+4. Such crimes are very difficult to solve.

+5. At least twenty women are reported to have been found dead near the Seattle river.

+11. Choose the best alternative to complete the following sentence.
 Justify your choice.
 Appeals procedure and enforcement of the judgement are proceedings after / before the trial.

-11. Choose the best alternative to complete the following sentence.
+12. Choose the best alternative to complete the following sentence.
 Justify your choice.
 The usual method of commencing an action / arrest is to issue a writ / warrant.

-12. Choose the best alternative to complete the following sentence.
+13. Choose the best alternative to complete the following sentence.
 Justify your choice.
 The form of acknowledgment is served by the plaintiff / by the defendant with the writ.

-13. Choose the best alternative to complete the following sentence.
+14. Choose the best alternative to complete the following sentence.
 Justify your choice.
 The trial starts / ends with the plaintiff's barrister / solicitor outlining the issues.

-14. Choose the best alternative to complete the following sentence.
+15. Choose the best alternative to complete the following sentence.
 Justify your choice.